Difference between Social Media and Social Computing

 In essence, social media focuses on socializing and entertainment, while social computing involves using technology for more structured collaboration and problem-solving.
 Both, however, are built on the same foundation of digital connectivity.

-The Relationship Between Social Media and Social Computing
+What is the Relationship Between Social Media and Social Computing?

 Current Trends in Social Media and Social Computing